srobo/docs/simulator/programming/index.md

 Unless otherwise stated, the simulator’s API is the same as the real SR API described in the [programming docs]({{ site.baseurl }}/programming/).

-To assist with converting your existing code from Python 2 to Python 3, you can use [`2to3`](https://docs.python.org/3/library/2to3.html).

 ### Robot

 There are two possible classes you can use to control your robot.
 You are